The conjunctival microbiome in health and trachomatous disease: a case control study

 Description: Changes in taxa abundance between groups

-Abundance in Group 1: increased abundance in Cases aged > 10 years with samples collected during the dry season
+Abundance in Group 1: increased abundance in Cases with conjunctival scarring (C = 0) alone, with samples collected in the dry season

 NCBI Quality ControlLinks